Ireland’s PM Leo Varadkar announces resignation

 Varadkar, 45, said it was the right time for him to step aside.

-“My reasons for stepping down now are personal and political, but mainly political,” he said, without elaborating.
+“My reasons for stepping down now are personal and political, but mainly political,” he said without elaborating.

 “I have nothing else lined up I have nothing in mind.
 I have no definite personal or political plans,” he added.